Holographic Fermions in Striped Phases: The Dirac Equation and Spectral Function

 Here $k_x\in[-\frac{K}{2},\frac{K}{2}]$ and $n$ denotes once again the momentum level or Brillouin zone.
 Note that the spectral density (also known as spectral function) $A(\omega, k_x,k_y)$ should be positive as required by unitarity.

 Ideally, we would like to study fermions associated with consistent truncations of UV-complete theories.
 However, for lack of a better construction we will content ourselves with a bottom-up approach in which there is no particularly good reason to choose specific values of the charge and mass of the bulk fermion.
-Instead, we will consider different values of the latter, which in principle corresponds to different field theories in the boundary.
-Scanning through values of these parameters corresponds to scanning through different dual theories.
-As we will see in the next section, the behavior of the femionic spectral density depends significantly on theory parameters.
-Nevertheless, it is still possible to identify interesting properties that are not very sensitive to the choice of parameters.
+We will take $m=0$ and consider different values of the charge, which corresponds to scanning through different dual boundary field theories.
+As we will see in the next section, the behavior of the femionic spectral density depends significantly on some of the theory parameters.
+Nevertheless, it is still possible to identify interesting properties that appear to be generic.

-\section{Numerical results}
+\section{Numerical Results}

 The location of the Fermi surface is typically identified as a pole in the spectral density at zero temperature as $\omega\rightarrow 0$.
 Accessing numerically the ground state $T=0$ geometry in our setup is unfortunately very challenging.
 Thus, we will work instead at finite but low temperature.
 Although in this case one can not expect a true Fermi surface singularity in the spectral density, the presence of the Fermi surface should still be indicated by a (sufficiently strong) peak in the spectral density.
 In particular, to judge whether a holographic Fermi surface exists or not at finite temperature, we will apply the width, frequency and magnitude criteria introduced in~\cite{Cosnier-Horeau:2014qya}.